 How to Grow and Care

-Although most Lavenders are labeled hardy in USDA Zones 5 – 9, while you can grow Lavender in USDA Hardiness Zone 5, it is unlikely you will ever have a Lavender hedge.
-More realistically you can expect to have plants that will do well when the weather cooperates and to experience the occasional loss of a plant or two after a severe winter or a wet, humid summer.
+Although most Lavenders are labeled hardy in USDA Zones 5 – 9, while you can grow Lavender in USDA Hardiness Zone 5, you will unlikely have a Lavender hedge.
+More realistically, you can expect to have plants that will do well when the weather cooperates and to experience the occasional loss of a plant or two after a severe winter or a wet, humid summer.

-Lavender is a tough plant and is extremely drought-resistant, once established.
-However when first starting you Lavender plants, don't be afraid to give them a handful of compost in the planting hole and to keep them regularly watered during their first growing season… – See more at: How to Grow and Care for Lavender
+Lavender is a tough plant and is extremely drought-resistant once established.
+However, when first starting your Lavender plants, don't be afraid to give them a handful of compost in the planting hole and to keep them regularly watered during their first growing season.
+See more at How to Grow and Care for Lavender.